Cant' Extend Display In Windows 11: How to Fix

 Also, if you have an even older OS, here’s our guide on how to fix extended desktop issues in Windows 7.

-Let us know if you have any other questions or suggestions using the comments below.
+Let us know if you have any other questions or troubleshooting suggestions for when you can’t extend your display.
+Use the comments below.